-We believe the long-term outlook for new homes remains strong, driven by solid fundamentals, including a historically low inventory of new and existing homes for sale, an aging housing stock, rising rents, strong household formations and low unemployment.
-However, the housing market is currently in a state of transition and we expect interest rate driven affordability constraints to continue to impact demand for the foreseeable future.
+While the housing market is currently in a state of transition driven by interest rate-related affordability constraints, demand remains healthy where those affordability challenges can be bridged through a combination of product offerings and rate buydown assistance.
+The long-term outlook for new homes remains strong, driven by solid fundamentals, including a historically low inventory of new and existing homes for sale, an aging housing stock, rising rents, strong household formations and continued strength in the employment market.